ahape/pokered/README.md

     not take into account any stat reductions or increases the defending Pokemon currently held, and instead would plug their base stats into the damage determination formula.
-So, for instance, if you used Harden multiple times, and then an enemy Pokemon scored a critical hit Tackle on you, it wouldn't take into account any of your defensive benefits from the Hardens.
+So, for instance, if you used Harden multiple times, and then an enemy Pokemon scores a critical hit Tackle on you, it wouldn't take into account any of your defensive benefits from the Hardens.
 Another
-    example: if you used Tail Whip on an enemy Pokemon multiple times and then you scored a critical hit Tackle on them, there's a chance that your critical hit would incur less damage than a normal hit since it's not taking into account any of their defense reductions.
+    example: if you used Tail Whip on an enemy Pokemon multiple times and then you score a critical hit Tackle on them, there's a chance that your critical hit would incur less damage than a normal hit since it's not taking into account any of their defense reductions.
 -   Changed certain move types.
 This includes moves like Gust, which _should_